openenclave/openenclave/docs/GettingStartedDocs/VisualStudioLinux.md

 1. Disable Secure Boot as follows.
 In Hyper-V Manager, right click on the VM you created while it is stopped, and select Settings... -> Security and uncheck Enable Secure Boot.
 1. Uncheck "Enable checkpoints" under the VM's Settings -> Checkpoints, since SGX will not work with checkpoints.
-1. Enable SGX for the VM as follows (this cannot be done from Hyper-V Manager):
+1. If using an SGX-capable machine, enable SGX for the VM as follows (this cannot be done from Hyper-V Manager):
    - Download [VirtualMachineSgxSettings.psm1](https://raw.githubusercontent.com/microsoft/openenclave/f28cedce63be9673e20fe54563987189f2565637/new_platforms/scripts/VirtualMachineSgxSettings.psm1)
    - Open an elevated PowerShell window (e.g., type "powershell" and click Run as Administrator)
    - Invoke the following commands, using the path to where you downloaded the file, and replacing MyVM with your VM name: